-In our premarital sessions, we discuss the results of the questionnaire that the couple takes and how this affects the couple’s relationship.
-The goal is not to give the couple a compatibility score, but rather to allow the couple to understand their areas of strength and areas to improve.
+In our premarital sessions, we discuss the results of the couple’s questionnaire and how this affects the couple’s relationship.
+The goal is not to give the couple a compatibility score, but rather to allow them to understand their strengths and areas to improve.
 We facilitate discussions on pivotal areas that arise in marriage and give tools for the couple to practice going forward.

 Are there other premarital assessments besides Prepare/Enrich?

 Other programs like SYMBIS or a course taught through a church may utilize varying materials, but the goal remains the same — to set the couple up for success in marriage.
 Prepare/Enrich and SYMBIS have trained facilitators you can meet for premarital services.
 Each website has a directory of facilitators who can be contacted for sessions based on area and availability.